Donuts. What a beautiful creation they are. It's like dessert for breakfast.

 Like lots of good donut spots, Le Donut is an unassuming little shop in the Med Center that serves up tasty, glazy goodness.
 Known in particular for their "cronut," a donut made with croissant dough, the shop has raving Yelp fans that can't get enough of their melt-in-your-mouth goodness.

 What used to be the food truck “Htown strEATS” now operates as the brick and mortar shop in the Heights called “Hugs & Donuts.”
 Want a fresh donut delivered to your door?
 Hugs & Donuts uses Doordash and Ubereats for delivery seven days a week, and they’re open until 9 p.m. on Fridays and Saturdays.
 Also on weekends, Hugs & Donuts offers savory donut sandwiches and vegan donut options.

 Doughmaker doughnuts is a food truck that makes small batches of unique and classy flavors like vanilla cardamom, orange pistachio, and horchata.
-They use local ingredients when possible, and hand make all donuts.
+They use local ingredients when possible, and hand makes all donuts.
 The truck also sells coffee and cold-pressed local milks.

 Next up we have the Grove Do-Nutz & Deli, which specializes in gourmet donuts as well as cronuts (croissant donuts).
 All are made in-house from scratch, using the highest quality ingredients.
 Recently, The Grove added a food truck, which serves cronuts and Asian fusion foods, like the Korean spicy pork Banh mi sandwich.